React Hooks: Modern Component Development Practices

 Custom Hooks

-You can create your own hooks:
+You can create your own custom hooks to abstract repetitive logic:

 function useLocalStorage(key, initialValue) {